 Absolutely worth a visit

 Surviving Hoa Lo—or better yet, escaping from it—gave a Viet Minh cadre powerful credentials, and more than a few of those who did went on to become central figures in the Communist Party.
 The museum's curators focus primarily on this period of the prison's history, but after the French were ousted in 1954 it was used to incarcerate a new set of Vietnamese 'criminals': counter-revolutionaries opposed to the growing influence of the party.

-Then, during the American War, yet another new group of 'liberators'— uh, that is, despicable imperialist 'bandits' —were detained in the form of downed American pilots.
-It was when Hoa Lo served as a prisoner of war camp that it once again received a new, unofficial name: the Hanoi Hilton.
-The Vietnamese still maintain that American prisoners were well-treated, but published memoirs by former inmates speak of torture, murder, medical neglect, and being fed food contaminated with faeces.
+Then, during the American War, yet another new group of 'liberators'—or despicable imperialist bandits—were detained in the form of downed American pilots.
+From 1964 to 1973, Hoa Lo served as a prisoner-of-war camp and once again received a new, unofficial name: the Hanoi Hilton.
+The Vietnamese maintain that American prisoners were well-treated, but published memoirs by former inmates speak of torture, murder, medical neglect, and being fed food contaminated with faeces.
 The treatment was so bad here that some observers still maintain it constitutes a war crime.
-The Hanoi Hilton name became so resonant in popular culture that when the Hilton Corporation finally opened a hotel in Hanoi 1999, they had to give it the awkward name 'The Hilton Hanoi Opera' to avoid tapping into any unsavoury associations.
+The Hanoi Hilton name became so resonant in popular culture that when the Hilton Corporation finally opened a hotel in Hanoi 1999, they had to awkwardly name it the Hilton Hanoi Opera to avoid tapping into any dark associations.

 For some Americans, surviving the Hanoi Hilton boosted their credentials, as it did their Viet Minh predecessors.
 One former prisoner became the first US ambassador to Vietnam and another was US Senator and one-time presidential hopeful John McCain.
 A highlight for many visitors is in one of the last galleries, which displays McCain's flight suit and parachute, and a picture of locals pulling him out of the water after he crashed his plane in Truc Bach Lake.
 Photos also show him years later revisiting the prison, where he reports being so mercilessly tortured he tried to commit suicide on several occasions.